Malindi: Local governance

 Malindi now falls under Kilifi County as per the administrative changes in the new constitution passed in August 2010.
 Malindi forms a municipal council with the following thirteen wards: Barani, Ganda/Mkaumoto, Gede, Gede North, Gede South, Kijiwetanga, Madunguni, Malimo, Malindi Central, Malindi North, Maweni, Shella, and Watamu Town.
 All of them are located within Malindi Constituency.

+Recent Developments

+Festivals and Culture

+In July 2026, Malindi hosted the Summertides Festival, relocated from Diani Beach.
+The three-day event at Lost Beach Club attracted over 15,000 attendees and featured performances in Afrobeats, Amapiano, EDM, R&B, and Dancehall.
+The festival contributed significantly to the local economy, with hotels and short-term rentals fully booked and increased demand for transport and hospitality services.
+Security was coordinated by multi-agency patrols, ensuring a safe environment for visitors.